-The Greek myth of how Jason assembled a mighty crew of heroes to set sail on the Argos and, how, after many adventures, they reached the land of Colchis where they faced the greatest test of all.
+The Greek myth of Jason assembling a crew of heroes to set sail on the Argos and, after many adventures, reaching the land of Colchis, where they faced the greatest test of all.

 The myth of Demeter and Persephone was of central importance in Greek religion, being at the heart of the Eleusinian Mysteries which gave hope of rebirth to a better afterlife.